-- Protect Your Zoom Meeting from Hackers - 10 Best Video Conferencing Tools to Choose From - Tips for Chatting with Young Children Online girls to have a voice and input in the meeting, potentially drawing in those girls who are shy or hesitant or less apt to either attend in person or speak up in a face-to-face meeting.
+- Protect Your Zoom Meeting from Hackers - 10 Best Video Conferencing Tools to Choose From - Tips for Chatting with Young Children Online

+Hosting or leading virtual meetings provides a unique opportunity to increase inclusion in new ways.
+Communicate with girls with disabilities and their caregivers on how to best manage their participation in virtual meetings.
+Once underway, virtual meetings can provide a new way for all girls to have a voice and input in the meeting, potentially drawing in those girls who are shy or hesitant or less apt to either attend in person or speak up in a face-to-face meeting.
 Some girls may enjoy the chat feature, for example, where they can become more comfortable expressing themselves.